TestingResearchIllinois/NonDex/README.md

 [![Issue Count](https://codeclimate.com/github/TestingResearchIllinois/NonDex/badges/issue_count.svg)](https://codeclimate.com/github/TestingResearchIllinois/NonDex)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/4ef0b45fa77a4d58af5e23917c9bf5ae)](https://www.codacy.com/app/gyori/NonDex?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=TestingResearchIllinois/NonDex&amp;utm_campaign=Badge_Grade)

-NonDex is a tool for detecting and debugging wrong assumptions on Java APIs.
-An example of such an assumption is when code assumes the order of iterating through the entries in a java.util.HashMap is in a specific, deterministic order, but the specification for java.util.HashMap clearly states that this iteration order is not guaranteed to be in any particular order.
-Such assumptions can hurt portability for an application when they are moved to other machines with a different Java runtime.
-NonDex helps expose such brittle assumptions to the developers early, so they can fix the assumption before it becomes a problem far in the future and difficult to fix then.
+NonDex is a tool for detecting and debugging wrong assumptions on under-determined Java APIs.
+An example of such an assumption is when code assumes the order of iterating through the entries in a java.util.HashMap is in a specific, deterministic order, but the specification for java.util.HashMap is under-determined and states that this iteration order is not guaranteed to be in any particular order.
+Such assumptions can hurt portability for an application when they are moved to other environments with a different Java runtime.
+NonDex explores different behaviors of under-determined APIs and reports test failures under different explored behaviors; NonDex only explores behaviors that are allowed by the specification and any test failure indicates an assumption on an under-determined Java API.
+NonDex helps expose such brittle assumptions to the developers early, so they can fix the assumption before it becomes a problem far in the future and more difficult to fix.

 Prerequisites:
 ==============